-• Future contributions.
-You can change the way your future contributions are invested, while maintaining your 401(k) account balances in the current investment mix.
-Your election will apply to your contributions and any company matching and non-elective contributions.
+- Future contributions.
+You can change the way your future contributions are invested, while maintaining your 401(k) account balances in the current investment mix. - Existing account balance(s).
+You can change the investment mix for your existing account balances in either of two ways:

-- Existing account balance(s).
-You can change the investment mix for your existing account balances in either of two ways: - You may transfer some or all of your existing account balances from a specific investment fund into one or more specific replacement funds (this is called a "fund-tofund transfer"); or - You may rebalance your entire existing account balances by specifying the percentage you want in each fund (this is called a "reallocation").
+- You may transfer some or all of your existing account balances from a specific investment fund into one or more specific replacement funds (this is called a "fund-tofund transfer"); or - You may rebalance your entire existing account balances by specifying the percentage you want in each fund (this is called a "reallocation").